m-clark/Miscellaneous-R-Code/SC and TR/mixedModelML/mixedModelML.md

 ### Link with penalized regression
 A link exists between mixed models and a penalized likelihood approach.
 For a penalized approach with the SLiM, the objective function we want to minimize can be expressed as follows:

-$$ \lVert y- X\beta \rVert^2 + \color{gray}{\beta^\intercal\beta} $$
+$$ \lVert y- X\beta \rVert^2 + \beta^\intercal\beta $$

-The added component (gray) to the sum of the squared residuals is the penalty.
+The added component to the sum of the squared residuals is the penalty.
 By adding the sum of the squared coefficients, we end up keeping them from getting too big, and this helps to avoid <span title="in high dimensional cases it helps with underfitting" style="color:#dd4814">overfitting</span>.
 Another interesting aspect of this approach is that it is comparable to using a <span title="normal with zero mean and some constant variance" style="color:#dd4814">specific prior</span> on the coefficients in a Bayesian framework.

 We can now see mixed models as a penalized technique.
 If we knew $\sigma$ and $\psi_\theta$, then the predicted random effects $g$ and estimates for the fixed effects $\beta$ are those that minimize the following objective function: